FiloSottile/yubikey-agent/systemd.md

 WantedBy=multi-user.target
 ```

-Then refresh systemd daemon configuration, make sure that PC/SC daemon is available and start the yubikey-agent:
+Refresh systemd, make sure that the PC/SC daemon is available, and start the yubikey-agent.

 ```text
 $ systemctl daemon-reload --user